The Kinks: Theatrical incarnation (1973–1976)

 In 1973, Ray Davies dived headlong into the theatrical style, beginning with the rock opera Preservation, a sprawling chronicle of social revolution, and a more ambitious outgrowth of the earlier Village Green Preservation Society ethos.
 In conjunction with the Preservation project, the Kinks' line-up was expanded to include a horn section and female backup singers, essentially reconfiguring the group as a theatrical troupe.

 Ray Davies' marital problems during this period began to affect the band adversely, particularly after his wife, Rasa, took their children and left him in June 1973.
-Davies became depressed; during a July gig at White City Stadium he told the audience he was "fucking sick of the whole thing", and was retiring.Hollingsworth, Roy (21 July 1973).
-"Thank you for the days, Ray".
-Melody Maker.
+Davies became depressed; during a July gig at White City Stadium, he told the audience he was "fucking sick of the whole thing" and was retiring.
 He subsequently collapsed after a drug overdose and was taken to hospital.
 With Ray Davies in a seemingly critical condition, plans were discussed for Dave to continue as frontman in a worst-case scenario.
 Ray recovered from his illness as well as his depression, but throughout the remainder of the Kinks' theatrical incarnation the band's output remained uneven, and their already fading popularity declined even more.
 John Dalton later commented that when Davies "decided to work again ...
 I don't think he was totally better, and he's been a different person ever since."

 Preservation Act 1 (1973) and Preservation Act 2 (1974) received generally poor reviews.
 The story on the albums involved an anti-hero called Mr Flash, and his rival and enemy Mr Black (played by Dave Davies during live shows), an ultra-purist and corporatist.
 Preservation Act 2 was the first album recorded at Konk Studio; from this point forward, virtually every Kinks studio recording was produced by Ray Davies at Konk.
-The band embarked on an ambitious US tour throughout late 1974, adapting the Preservation story for stage.
+The band embarked on an ambitious US tour throughout late 1974, adapting the Preservation story for the stage.
 Author Robert Polito: "[Ray] Davies expanded the Kinks into a road troupe of perhaps a dozen costumed actors, singers and horn players. ...
 Smoother and tighter than on record, Preservation live proved funnier as well."

 Davies began another project for Granada Television, a musical called Starmaker.
-After a broadcast with Ray Davies in the starring role and the Kinks as both back-up band and ancillary characters, the project eventually morphed into the concept album The Kinks Present a Soap Opera, released in May 1975, in which Ray Davies fantasised about what would happen if a rock star traded places with a "normal Norman" and took a 9–5 job.Hickey, Dave.
-"Soap Opera: Rock Theater That Works".
-Village Voice, 19 May 1975 In August 1975, the Kinks recorded their final theatrical work, Schoolboys in Disgrace, a backstory biography of Preservation's Mr Flash.
+After a broadcast with Ray Davies in the starring role and the Kinks as both back-up band and ancillary characters, the project eventually morphed into the concept album The Kinks Present a Soap Opera, released in May 1975, in which Ray Davies fantasised about what would happen if a rock star traded places with a "normal Norman" and took a 9–5 job.
+In August 1975, the Kinks recorded their final theatrical work, Schoolboys in Disgrace, a backstory biography of Preservation's Mr Flash.
 The record was a modest success, peaking at number 45 on the Billboard charts.